KhronosGroup/ANARI-SDK/cts/README.md

 The PDF report is created in [ctsReport.py](ctsReport.py) with the reportlab library.
 It takes a JSON lie structured item, which represents the different sections and subsection of the PDF.
 Therefore, the required features can be found in `data[test_name]`, while the actual result can be found in `data[test_name][permutation][channel]`.
 Test case independent information such as the supported features and anariInfo output is stored in the top level JSON data.
 Additionally, a summary is compiled at the top of the report, showing each test case and if it failed and a link to the detailed page.
 By default the detailed pages are not created. `--verbose_failed` (verbosity level 1) shows these pages for failed tests and `--verbose_all` (verbosity level 2) shows it for every test.

 ## Debugging
-For easier development, build ANARI statically (by setting `BUILD_SHARED_LIBS=OFF`).
-The `CTS_DEV` option is enabled by default.
-This will copy the build binaries into the `cts` folder since they are needed for executing the python files.
-The helide and debug libraries are copied as well so they can be used as example devices.
-`ctsBackend*.pyd` is the python module which is imported in the `cts.py` file.

 To debug the python and C++ code simultaneously, the Visual Studio Code extension [Python C++ Debugger](https://marketplace.visualstudio.com/items?itemName=benjamin-simmonds.pythoncpp-debug) can be used.
 This automatically attaches the C++ debugger the correct process.

 Here is a sample `launch.json` for Windows to get the debugger running: